-Parents are verbally informed by healthcare professionals about Respiratory Distress Syndrome (RDS), survival rates/morbidity treatment, and short- and long-term care.

-- Attend training on management of RDS. - Appraise healthcare professional knowledge in the detection and treatment of RDS and identify gaps in knowledge and training.
+- Parents are verbally informed by healthcare professionals about Respiratory Distress Syndrome (RDS), survival rates/morbidity treatment, and short- and long-term care.
+For healthcare professionals - Attend training on management of RDS. - Appraise healthcare professional knowledge in the detection and treatment of RDS and identify gaps in knowledge and training.